This is a named option with the Computer Sciences MS.

 Required Courses

-To obtain the M.S. degree, students in the PMP should complete a minimum of 30 credits distributed as follows:
+To obtain the MS degree, students in the Computer Sciences: Professional Master's Program (PMP) must complete a minimum of 30 credits distributed as follows:

-• Fifteen credits must be received for core graduate-level courses: Computer Sciences courses numbered 700-889.
-Specific offerings of COMP SCI 838 and COMP SCI 880 are counted as core classes only with approval of the Graduate Advising Committee.
+• Fifteen credits must be received for core graduate-level courses: Computer Sciences (COMP SCI) courses numbered 700-889.
+Students in the program who enroll in instances of COMP SCI 838, COMP SCI 839, or COMP SCI 880 must verify with the Professional Program Committee that the courses will satisfy program credit requirements.

-• All remaining credits must be received for Computer Sciences courses numbered 400 or higher.
+• All remaining credits must be received for Computer Sciences (COMP SCI) courses numbered 400 or higher.

 More details about the sample course plan that allows a working professional to complete the PMP in two years, see the department website.